Gib-Dev/DatingApp/README.md

 - Build: `cd client && npm run build` (outputs to `client/dist`).
 - Deploy `dist` output to a static host (Azure Static Web Apps, Netlify, Vercel, S3+CloudFront).
 - Ensure the client points to the public API URL.

+## Configuration and Environments

+- Backend configuration lives in `API/appsettings*.json`.
+Use environment variables or managed secrets in production.
+- Frontend should reference the API base URL from environment configuration and avoid hardcoding URLs.

 ## Roadmap